foundersandcoders/jwt_workshop/04_hapi_oauth_jwt2.md

-## Create a JSON web token in
+## JWT workshop

-The hands o part of this workshop builds on the [oAuth workshop](https://foundersandcoders.gitbooks.io/fac9/content/week8/workshop.html) on Monday.
+The hands on part of this workshop builds on the [oAuth workshop](https://foundersandcoders.gitbooks.io/fac9/content/week8/workshop.html) on Monday.

 The workshop uses the ```hapi-auth-jwt2``` and the ```jsonwebtoken``` npm packages.
 These packages handle many things under the hood.
-Encoding and signing the different parts of the token will be hidden form our eyes.
+E.g.: Encoding and signing the different parts of the json web token is hidden form our eyes.

-## Step 1
+### Step 1

  In Step 4 (Monday's) workshop we send a POST request to the github API, and the response's body contains the access token.
 This is the starting point of this workshop.